yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 A cloud member is a user that has been assigned the role of `[!KEYREF roles-cloud-member]` for this cloud.

-The cloud member role is necessary to apply operations to a cloud resource, except for resources granted [public access](#public-access).
-Without the role of `[!KEYREF roles-cloud-member]`, the user can't do anything with a resource, even if they have the necessary role for this particular resource.
+The user needs the cloud member role to perform operations with cloud resources, except for resources that allow [public access](#public-access).

 > For example, if a cloud member is assigned the role of `[!KEYREF roles-editor]` for a cloud folder, they can create resources in this folder.
 If the cloud member role is revoked for a user, the user can no longer perform any operations.